-a.
-"The applicant fails to demonstrate the infrastructural feasibility and environmental acceptability of the proposed development although he has submitted relevant technical assessments in support of the rezoning proposal."
+- a.
+"The applicant fails to demonstrate the infrastructural feasibility and environmental acceptability of the proposed development although he has submitted relevant technical assessments in support of the rezoning proposal." - b.

-the action to the Mindstead of the property of

-b.
 Although the applicant proposes to provide an on-site sewage treatment plant and private water supply system as alternatives, he considers that EPD and WSD should take into account the proposed development in future expansion plan of Siu Ho Wan Sewage and Water Treatment facilities.
 In this regard DEP advises that the applicant make his own provision for sewage treatment and CE/Dev (2) advises that the existing water supply system is based on a maximum population of 25,000 which is the population ceiling in the Discovery Bay OZP currently in force."